Staff of office: White staves

 The "wand", which is around 5 ft 6 in in length, is made of white wood and has a silver plate at its base on which is engraved the name of the office to which it pertains.
 The wands are carried by their holders when on duty on state or other royal occasions, such as state banquets, jubilee services and royal weddings, as well as at the State Opening of Parliament (when the Lord Great Chamberlain raises his white staff to signal to the king's messenger, Black Rod, to summon the Commons).

-Apart from the Lord High Steward (an office which is only now filled for coronations), all the above-listed officials were seen carrying their white staves during the State funeral of Queen Elizabeth II.
-The Lord Chamberlain, as executive head of the Royal Household, ceremonially breaks his white staff at the monarch's state funeral, when he automatically loses office; it is then buried with the sovereign.
+Apart from the Lord High Steward (an office which is only now filled for coronations), all the above-listed officials were seen carrying their white staves during a state funeral.
+The Lord Chamberlain, as executive head of the Royal Household, ceremonially broke his white staff at the state funeral of Queen Elizabeth II, when he automatically lost office; it was then buried with the sovereign.
 This was publicly observed at the committal service of Elizabeth II on 19 September 2022 (the first time such a service had been filmed or televised), when the incumbent, Lord Parker of Minsmere, performed this duty.
 The ritual, sometimes referred to as the "breaking of the stick", goes back many centuries (at one time all the officers of the Household who carried white staves would break them at this point and throw them into the grave, but since the 18th century the Lord Chamberlain alone has done so).
 The staff used to be physically broken, but in modern time it is jointed in the middle and the two halves can be separated.

 The Lords with White Staves (namely the Lord Steward and Lord Chamberlain) are traditionally responsible for presenting addresses from the House of Lords to the Sovereign, and then delivering the Sovereign's response to the House.
 The Vice-Chamberlain of the Household today fulfils a similar role with regard to the House of Commons.

 A queen consort traditionally has a separate Household, headed by her own Lord Chamberlain, who is likewise invested with a white staff.
 Following the funeral of Queen Elizabeth The Queen Mother in 2002, her Lord Chamberlain (the Earl of Crawford and Balcarres) attended the private interment service and likewise broke his white staff in two over her coffin.